This article is aimed at Sales Managers and Pipeliner Power Users.

 Adding a Filter to your Forecast

-Finally, decide if you want to apply a filter to the records that will be included in the Forecast.
-You may, for example, want to limit this Forecast to just Opportunities linked to Prospects rather than existing Customers ⤵
+As part of Step 1 of your forecast set up, you can decide if you want to apply a filter to the records that will be included in the Forecast.
+You may, for example, want to limit this Forecast to just Opportunities with specific products included ⤵

 NOTE: you cannot change the filter criteria once you’ve created the Forecast and if users select the Forecast to populate their Target Goal in the pipeline view, the Forecast Target overrides their Profile filters.